Language Model Embeddings Can Be Sufficient for Bayesian Optimization: Method

-In order to obtain a prediction for a query point $x$, we may then further append a query $(\overline{x} \oplus \overline{0})$ to the history input sequence where $\overline{0}$ is a dummy value, and following a forward pass of the Transformer where $(\overline{x} \oplus \overline{0})$ attends to all previous trials, post-process the corresponding $t+1$-th output feature with a parametric output distribution over $\mathbb{R}$.
-For our case we assume a Gaussian $\mathcal{N}(\mu_{t+1}(x), \sigma^{2}_{t+1}(x))$ using mean and standard deviation output heads.
-The key components to our method can be summarized in Figure \ref{fig:model}.
+To generate a prediction for a query point $x$, we append the query representation $(\overline{x} \oplus \overline{0})$ to the input sequence where $\overline{0}$ is a dummy value.
+During the forward pass, the Transformer processes this augmented sequence, allowing the query to attend to all previous trials.
+The model then produces a parametric output distribution over $\mathbb{R}$ at position $t+1$.
+Specifically, we assume a Gaussian distribution $\mathcal{N}(\mu_{t+1}(x), \sigma^{2}_{t+1}(x))$, where the mean and standard deviation are predicted by dedicated output heads.
+Figure \ref{fig:model} provides an overview of the key components of our method.

 Additional techniques below are optional but may stabilize training and prediction: